Second Bulgarian Empire: Literature

-The first notable 14th century Bulgarian scholar was Theodosius of Tarnovo (d.
+The first notable 14th-century Bulgarian scholar was Theodosius of Tarnovo (d.
 1363), who was influenced by Hesychasm and spread hesyachastic ideas in Bulgaria.
 His most prominent disciple was Euthymius of Tarnovo (c.
 1325 – c.
 1403), who was Patriarch of Bulgaria between 1375 and 1393 and founder of the Tarnovo Literary School.
 A prolific writer, Euthymius oversaw a major linguistic reform that standardized the spelling and grammar of the Bulgarian language.
 Until the reform, texts often had variations of spelling and grammar use.
 The model of the reform was not the contemporaneous language but that of the first golden age of Bulgarian culture in the late 9th and early 10th centuries during the First Bulgarian Empire.

 The Ottoman conquest of Bulgaria forced many scholars and disciples of Euthymius to emigrate, taking their texts, ideas, and talents to other Orthodox countries—Serbia, Wallachia, Moldavia, and the Russian principalities.
-So many texts were taken to the Russian lands that scholars speak about a second South Slavonic influence on Russia.
-The close friend and associate of Euthymius, Cyprian, became Metropolitan of Kiev and All Rus' and took Bulgarian literary models and techniques.
-Gregory Tsamblak worked in Serbia and Moldavia before assuming a position at Metropolitan of Kiev.
+So many texts were taken to the Russian lands that scholars speak about a second South Slavonic influence on the Russian language.
+Due to this influence, a more formal and rigid standard of Church Slavonic replaced the strongly vernacularized language of the 13th and 14th centuries.
+A new style of writing was also introduced, which was chiefly expressed in hagiography.
+The close friend and associate of Euthymius, Cyprian, became the new metropolitan of Kiev and all Rus' and took Bulgarian literary models and techniques.
+Cyprian played a significant role in influencing the rise of Moscow as the new center of Russian culture.
+Gregory Tsamblak worked in Serbia and Moldavia before assuming the title of metropolitan of Kiev in the Grand Duchy of Lithuania.
 He wrote a number of sermons, liturgies, and hagiographies, including a "Praising epistle for Euthymius".
 Another important Bulgarian émigré was Constantine of Kostenets, who worked in Serbia and whose biography of despot Stefan Lazarević is described by George Ostrogorsky as "the most important historical work of old Serbian literature".

 Apocryphal literature thrived in the 13th and 14th centuries, often concentrating on issues that were avoided in the official religious works.
 There were also many fortune-telling books that predicted events based on astrology and dreams.
 Some of them included political elements, such as a prophecy that an earthquake that occurred at night would confuse people, who would then treat the emperor with disdain.
 The authorities condemned apocryphal literature and included such titles in an index of banned books.
-Nonetheless, apocryphs spread in Russia; the 16th century Russian noble Andrey Kurbsky called them "Bulgarian fables".
+Nonetheless, apocryphs spread in Russia; the 16th-century Russian noble Andrey Kurbsky called them "Bulgarian fables".